Health & Human Dignity for Women & Children

 Long-established relationships with partners across private, public, and government sectors maximize impact as we work together toward shared goals.
 Our 100+ year history, financial transparency, and excellent reputation strengthen all our partnerships, including those with host governments and Ministries of Health.

 Support from leading pharmaceutical and medical supply companies deploy critical supplies and medications where they are needed most through our Healing Help pharmaceutical donation program.

 Global goals and partnerships with leading aid and humanitarian institutions including the UN, USAID, and the Global Fund further the impact of our Children And Mothers Partnerships (CHAMPS) model.

 We believe in the power of people.

-Strong institutional partnerships with universities and corporations open doors to a community of potential volunteers who bring passion and dedication to the field, and work with us to implement our programs effectively.
+Strong institutional partnerships with universities and corporations open doors to a community of potential volunteers who bring passion and dedication to the field and allow us to implement our programs effectively.